nitmali/goshorly/README.md

 **WARNING:**
 - goshorly is in an early stage, it is not an Final Version!
+(Pre-Release Status v0.1.X)

 If you have an feature request, please do not hesitate to open an issue or merge request.